 What Brand Of Clothing Sells Best

-Now that you know where to sell your clothes, your probably wondering what you should sell.
+Now that you know where the best place to sell your clothes online is, your probably wondering what you should sell.
 Look at sites like eBay and Poshmark to see what brands are in demand.
 Remember that top brands aren’t guaranteed to sell, so use your best judgment.
 According to an eBay top seller, these are some of the best selling brands:

 - Diane Von Furstenberg